FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 #### Muffin-tin spheres

-APW is an all-electron approach, meaning that all orbitals are relaxed during an electronic self-consistent routine.
+APW is an all-electron approach, meaning that all orbitals are relaxed during an electronic self-consistent (SCF) routine.
 By itself, APW is no longer state-of-the-art and has been followed up by extensions such as LAPW, SLAPW, and APW+lo.
-In this tutorial, APW has been used as a shorthand for this entire family of approaches and not just the progenitor.
+Throughout this tutorial, APW is used as a shorthand for this entire family of approaches and not just the progenitor.

-While a full overview of the theory is beyond the scope of this tutorial (the interested reader is referred to XXXX) a quick rundown will explain the NOMAD design choices.
+While a full overview of the theory is beyond the scope of this tutorial, a quick rundown is necessary to explain the NOMAD design choices.
-Essentially, APW exploits the spherical symmetry of the muffin-tin to simplify the Schrödigner or Dirac equation into a _radial_ and _spherical_ part.
-The spherical equation is solved using a harmonics basis, where the main parameter is the harmonics cutoff.
-The radial orbitals for each principal quantum number $n$, meanwhile, have to match up with their plane-wave counterparts at the border.
-For technical reasons, this becomes a cumbersome requirement.
-The workaround in these extensions is to parametrize the energy parameter and add higher-order derivative corrections.
+Within the muffin-tin sphere, APW distinguishes between core and valence states, which can be decoupled.[@gulansExcitingFullpotentialAllelectron2014]
+The core states can then be solved via a standalone spherically symmetric Dirac equation.

+Solutions $u\left(r,\epsilon\right)$ to the radial equation for the valence states, meanwhile, are defined in terms of the angular momentum $l$ and an energy parameter $\epsilon_{i\mathbf{k}}$, which can converge towards the orbital energy. <!-- mention splitting by radial and spherical? -->
+Solving directly for $\epsilon_{i\mathbf{k}}$, which is the original APW formulation, however, yields a set of non-linear equations.
+The common workaround is to restrict the index $i \approx n, l$ to just $l$ and treat $\epsilon_{l\mathbf{k}}$ as a constant in $u$, so the equations become linear again. [@gulansExcitingFullpotentialAllelectron2014] [@singhPlanewavesPseudopotentialsLAPW2006]
+Consequentially, only a single main quantum number $n$ can be computed for each $l$-channel.
+This is where the distinction with core electrons comes in handy.

+The value of $\epsilon_{l\mathbf{k}}$ in $u\left(r,\epsilon_{l\mathbf{k}}\right)$ is only an initial approximation.
+Further corrections are added as Taylor expansions of $u$ in terms of $\epsilon_{l\mathbf{k}}$.
+A first-order expansion yields LAPW orbitals.
+Another option is to add more basis functions with less complex boundary conditions, called _local orbitals_ (lo).
+The latter offer a flexible way for complementing the basis set and are especially popular for describing semi-core states, i.e. core-level states (as determined by the $n$-restriction) that should really be treated as valence instead, as well as unoccupied states.

 <!-- Figure showing the MT orbitals -->

-Different flavors come with different orders, e.g. LAPW up to first derivative, and different boundary conditions, such as _local orbitals_ (lo).
-The latter offer a flexible way for complementing the basis set and are especially popular for describing semi-core states, i.e. muffin-tin states that are too diffuse to be well-contained, as well as unoccupied states.

-While some APW require a manual setup for each orbital, e.g. Wien2k, others use a couple of steering parameters to generate the orbitals.
+While some APW require a manual setup for each orbital, e.g. Wien2k, others use a couple of "steering" parameters to generate the orbitals.
-NOMAD typically opts for as concise as possible parameters, though in this case this is not practical for two reasons:
+In NOMAD, we typically to keep parameters as concise as possible, though in this case this is not practical for two reasons:

 1. There is no consensus on which steering parameters to use.
 Each code allows different levels of customization.
-2. The initial energy parameters are not commonly not directly used in the SCF routines.
+2. The energy parameters provided by the user should not be directly used in the SCF routines.
-   Rather, the code will have some algorithm that optimizes the energy parameter based on the geometry.
+   Rather, the code will have some algorithm that optimizes the initial energy parameters based on the geometry.
-   As such, the initial orbital degeneracy is lifted.
+   As such, any orbital degeneracy is lifted.

-Therefore, NOMAD "unrolls" the steering parameters down to individual radial orbitals, identified by their _type_ (e.g. APW, LAPW, lo), associated _harmonic index_ $l$, _derivative order_.
+To capture the orbitals states completely, NOMAD instead "unrolls" the steering parameters down to individual radial valence orbitals, identified by their _type_ (e.g. APW, LAPW, lo), associated _harmonic index_ $l$, _derivative order_ of $u\left( r \right)$, and of course, the initial energy parameter guess.
+The _sampling grid_ inside the muffin-tin region, as well as the _treatment of the core electrons_ are all specified at the basis set level.

 <!-- Figure showing the unrolling -->